 - 19% plan to buy personal care products

-- 16% are interested in home improvement supplies, tools or appliances, sports and leisure, or automotive accessories
+- 16% are interested in home improvement supplies, tools or appliances, sports, and leisure, or automotive accessories

 And of course, greetings cards remain a classic option.
 63% of consumers plan to give dad a card, as well as gifts.

 The conclusion?
 Stereotypical “dad gifts” are less popular than ever before.
 Instead, consumers are looking for fun experiences and products which suit dads’ hobbies and self-care.
-Instead of focusing on the macho aspects of fatherhood, you can offer gifts which speak to parenting’s softer side.
+Instead of focusing on the macho aspects of fatherhood, you can offer gifts that speak to parenting’s softer side.

-The quick guide to social media giveaways
+The quick guide to Father’s Day social media giveaways

 As you well know, every social network is different.
 Each one has its own distinctive style, audience, and tools for marketers.
 In this section, we’ll break down the different social networks on offer – and which one is the best fit for your Father’s Day promotion ideas.

 Facebook is, of course, at the top of everyone’s list.
 With over 2 billion users, pretty much every brand will find an audience here.
 And it is a great place to start your Father’s Day campaigns.